Craps: Big 6 and Big 8

 A player can wager on either the 6 or 8 being rolled before the shooter throws a seven.
-These wagers are usually avoided by experienced craps players since they create a large house edge by paying even money (1:1) while the true odds are 6:5; experienced players realize the house edge would be reduced by instead making place bets on the 6 or the 8, since those pay more (7:6) and are closer to the true odds.
-Some casinos (especially all those in Atlantic City) do not even offer the Big 6 & 8.
+These wagers are usually avoided by experienced craps players since they create a large house edge by paying even money (1:1) while the true odds are 6:5; experienced players realize the house edge would be reduced by making place bets on the 6 or 8, since those pay more (7:6) and are closer to the true odds.
+Some casinos (especially all those in Atlantic City) do not even offer the Big 6 and 8.
 The bets are located in the corners behind the Pass line, and bets may be placed directly by players.

-The only real advantage offered by the Big 6 & 8 is that they can be bet for the table minimum, whereas a place bet minimum may sometimes be greater than the table minimum (e.g. $6 place bet on a $3 minimum game.)
-In addition place bets are usually not working, except by agreement, when the shooter is "coming out" i.e. shooting for a point, and Big 6 and 8 bets always work.
-Some modern layouts no longer show the Big 6 / Big 8 bet.
+The only real advantage offered by these bets is that they can be bet for the table minimum, whereas a place bet minimum may sometimes be greater than the table minimum.
+In addition, place bets are usually not working (except by agreement) when the shooter is "coming out", i.e. shooting for a point, whereas Big 6 and 8 bets always work.